The 2025-2026 application is now closed. The 2026-2027 competition will open in Spring 2025.

 5. If your Commission/Embassy has recommended that it is in your best interest, go accompanied to the police station and proceed with a police report.
 Ask to be provided with a copy of the police report and make sure you have the name and contacts of your case officer.

-6. Contact ASPE ASSIST, which offers counseling services.
+6. Contact ASPE Assist, which offers counseling services.
 A physical or sexual assault can be an extremely traumatic experience that can result in emotional, psychological, physical, and financial after-effects.
 The Embassy or the Fulbright Commission will direct you to further resources to help you address your concerns and recover as soon as possible from this experience.

 Attitudes and laws towards lesbian, gay, bisexual, and transgender individuals differ around the world.
 While attitudes are becoming more open-minded in many places, some countries still criminalize homosexuality.
 Fulbrighters should research the host country prior to their departure from the U.S., particularly if they intend to be accompanied by their same-sex partner during the Fulbright grant.
 Fulbrighters should also review the following resources: